-Non-substantive amendments will not change the requirements or intent of existing regulations.
-They include grammar and syntax edits, clarification of regulatory language, and edits to reference and authority citations for each section.
-The following sections contain proposed non-substantive changes, the applicable APA standard(s), and if necessary, the specific purpose for the change.
+The purpose of the proposed rulemaking to CCR Title 4 Chapter 8, §§ 4300-4309, inclusive, is to make necessary non-substantive and substantive amendments to the regulations.
+Non-substantive amendments include grammar and syntax edits, clarification of regulatory language, and edits to reference and authority citations for each section.
 Non-substantive changes will not change the requirements or intent of existing regulations.